aldro61/colosse-tutorial/README.md

 Once the job is submitted, you can use the `i` command to list the jobs that are in the waiting queue, i.e., the IDLE state.
 The `r` command shows all the jobs that are running and the `b` command shows all the jobs that are blocked, i.e., that the server refuses to run for the moment.

-That's it.
+That's it!
 You can now submit jobs on Colosse.